zanetworker/dockument/README.md

 # DOCKument

-DOCKument is a tool that helps you a tool to auto-generate documentation for your Dockerfiles the way you would an API.
-Matthias Lübken gave an example on how to use "api" like labels to describe important information in the Dockerfile (e.g., resources used, exposed ports, dependencies, etc) [here](https://github.com/luebken/currentweather/blob/master/Dockerfile).
-This project makes use of the label patterns to fetch important data in Dockerfiles and create Dockumentation for it.
+DOCKument is a tool that helps you auto-generate documentation for your Dockerfiles and Docker images the way you would an API.

+Matthias Lübken gave an example on how to use "API" like labels to describe important information in the Dockerfile (e.g., resources used, exposed ports, dependencies, etc) [here](https://github.com/luebken/currentweather/blob/master/Dockerfile).
+This project makes use of similar label patterns to fetch important data in Dockerfiles / Docker images and create Dockumentation for it automagically.
+Furthermore, it improves on the work done by Matthias to expose various kinds of information that can be fetched from Docker images.

 Check the blog post [here](http://www.adelzaalouk.me/2018/dockument/)